andreasilvau/andreasilvau.github.io/_posts/2020-04-19-birds-of-Chile.md

     </td>
     <td style="width:50%">
         <p align="justify">
 The Chucao,  the king of the forests, is a small bird with an artistic and loud reputation typical of the rainforests of southern Chile.
-However, normally it lives very hidden and is therefore difficult to observe....
+However, normally it lives very hidden and is therefore difficult to observe.
 It is really difficult to find an inspiration when your mind and heart are in a different place.
 However, this little cutie showed up and today I finally had some time to finish it.
         </p>
     </td>
 </tr>